boubou77c/math-tools/README.md

-# math-tools
+# ➗math-tools➗

-The math-tool.py Python module provides functions to perform various mathematical calculations.

-Error Management

-The module defines several exceptions for error handling:

-NotEquation: Exception thrown when an equation is invalid.

-RootError: Exception thrown when a root of a negative number is attempted.

-FactorialError: Exception thrown when a factorial calculation for a negative number is attempted.

-How to use it ?
+math-tools can do various mathematical calculations

+## 🚀 About Me
+ I am a beginner programmer.

+If you have any advice to improve my skills ,ideas to enhance my program or suggestions for creating new program, you can write me :

+My discord : .bou_bou_

+## 🛠Features🛠

+- Geometry
+- Fraction
+- Statistic
+- Equation
+- root
+- and more !

+## Usage/Examples
-Equation First degree:
+- Equation First degree:

 (format : a + x = b / 4 + 2x = 8)

-print(Equation(4,2,8).eq1())

-Equation 2nd degree :
+- Equation 2nd degree :

 (format : 2x^2 +5x -3 = 0 / 2x^2 + 5x -3 = 0)

-print(Equation(2,5,-3).eq2())

-Geometry :

 Geometry tool , you call Geometry(arg1,arg2,radius) + action

-print(Geometry(radius=12).area_crcle())
-print(Geometry(3,4).area_rctgl())

-MathCalculate :
+- MathCalculate:

 MathCalculate(arg1) + action

-ex : print(MathCalculate(45).prime_factors())

-Fraction :
+- Statistic:

+Statistic(*args) + action

+- Fraction:

 Fraction(numerator,denominator) + action

 (gcd = Greatest common divisor / lcm = Least common multiple)

-ex : print(Fraction(32,21).gcd())

 !!! if you do irr() you can choose the result :